fsmonter/prompts-mcp/README.md

 **"MCP connection failed"**

-* Ensure Laravel server is running
+* Ensure the Laravel server is running
-* Check the MCP endpoint URL
+* Verify the MCP endpoint URL
-* Verify authentication if configured
+* Check authentication configuration if enabled
-* \[Laravel Loop] Error checking session existence: Connection refused: Check your Redis server is running
+* [Laravel Loop] Error checking session existence: Connection refused - Check your Redis server is running

 **"Tool not found"**

-* Pattern names use format `fabric_{pattern_name}`
+* Pattern names use the format `fabric_{pattern_name}`
 * Use `fabric_search_patterns` to find available tools